skorobogatydmitry/excadg/README.md

 ## Tool

 There is a tool script in `bin` folder called `excadg`.
 Run `./bin/excadg --help` for available options.
-It allows to make and run basic payload graphs specified by a YAML config.
+It allows to run basic payload graphs specified by a YAML config.
 See [config/](config/) folder for sample configs.

+Another tool is `bin/adgen`, it has `--help` as well.
+It's suitable to generate relatively complex random graphs.
+Try `./bin/adgen --range 1:5 --file mygraph.yaml --count 30` then `./bin/excadg --graph mygraph.yaml -l mygraph.log -d mygraph.yaml --gdump mygraph.jpg`.

 ## Framework